01 – The dictator of Cuba, Fulgencio Batista, is overthrown by Fidel Castro‘s guerrillas and flees to the Dominican Republic.

 16 – US tennis player John ‘Superbrat’ McEnroe is born.

-17 - An aircraft taking the Turkish prime minister, Mr Menderes, to Britain, crashes at Gatwick Airport with the loss of 15 lives.
+17 – A Turkish government Viscount jet carrying the Turkish prime minister, Mr Menderes, to Britain, crashes at Gatwick Airport with the loss of 15 lives.
 Mr Menderes is unhurt.

 17 – Vanguard 2, the first US weather satellite in space, is launched into orbit.

 19 – Prince Andrew is born in Britain.
 The first birth to a reigning monarch since 1857.

 21 – British PM Macmillan and Selwyn Lloyd visit USSR.

 23 – European Court of Human Rights has first meeting.